Skip to main content

 For our summer camps, there is a 1 to 4 staff-to-camper ratio

-For our in-person Makerpace programs, there is a 1 to 5 staff-to-student ratio.
+For our in-person Makerspace programs, there is a 1 to 5 staff-to-student ratio.

 The STEAM Project will be following the latest guidelines and public health measures provided by the government as they become available.